trampgeek/moodle-qtype_coderunner/Readme.md

 the standard 'Show differences' button after the result table; it is displayed only if there is actually a result table present and if full marks were not awarded to the question.

+The 'graderstate' attribute is a string value that is stored in the database with the question attempt and is passed back to the combinator template grader code on the next attempt of that question as the field 'graderstate' of the 'QUESTION.stepinfo' object.
+The use of this variable is entirely at the discretion of the question author; the facility is available only to allow question authors to grade a submission differently according to what was previously submitted.
+It could, for example, be a json-encoded record of the correctness of the different tests.

 Combinator-template grading gives the user complete control of the feedback to the student as well as of the grading process.
 The ability to include HTML